just-pthai-it/education-supporting-system/README.Docker.md

 Stop your application by running:

-`docker compose -f compose-local.yaml --env-file .env.local up down`
+`docker compose -f compose-local.yaml --env-file .env.local down`

 ### Building and running your application on production